Grant-in-Aid for Scientific Research (B)

 The project aims to reexamine Japanese space policy during the Cold War, immediately before and after the end of the Cold War, and in the post-Cold War period through multidisciplinary approaches that include political and diplomatic history as a core approach, international law, history of science and technology, and legal informatics.
 It strives to understand "how the end of the Cold War affected Japanese space policy."

 By thoroughly collecting, analyzing, and organizing primary sources, including declassified documents from the governments of both Japan and the United States, we will summarize the history and materials of Japanese space policy.
-In order to present, share, and develop the research results, we will hold an international workshop (symposium) in addition to creating and publishing a "Space Policy and Law Documents Database (Linked Open Data, LOD)," where the contents and categories of the collected materials and the relationships among these materials will be analyzed and organized.
+In order to present, share, and develop the research results, we will hold an international workshop in addition to creating and publishing a "Space Policy and Law Documents Database (Linked Open Data, LOD)," where the contents and categories of the collected materials and the relationships among these materials will be analyzed and organized.
 These project activities will contribute to the future formulation of space policy and space law, as well as to their research development.

 Contents of Research